-That’s why a private transportation would always be the best choice, because you won’t have surprises at the end of your trip.
+That’s why private transportation would always be the best choice because you won’t have surprises at the end of your trip.

 Getting to Antigua from Guatemala City by shared shuttle

-Booking a shared shuttle is a good compromise, because it’s safe but comfortable at the same time.
-There are quite a few companies that I searched but I have never used, but they have quite good feedback from other customers.
+Booking a shared shuttle is a good compromise because it’s safe but comfortable at the same time.
+There are quite a few companies that I searched but I have never used them, but they have quite good feedback from other customers.

-With this practical website – you can book your shuttle bus from Guatemala airport to Antigua operated by Atitrans – cost is 19 USD but they have a specific schedule and they don’t wait if your flight has a delay.
+With this practical website – you can book your shuttle bus from Guatemala airport to Antigua operated by Atitrans – the cost is 19 USD but they have a specific schedule and they don’t wait if your flight has been delayed.

 Here is the schedule:

 6:00 – 11:00 – 14.30 – 16.30 – 19.30 – 21.00